 Increasingly, men are availing themselves of plastic surgery options.
 As they do, top San Francisco plastic surgeons such as Sieber Plastic Surgery are making the effort to serve them more effectively.
 Surgeries are now common enough that we have statistics about what surgeries men favor and how many elect to undergo them every year.

 If you’re a man considering cosmetic surgery, you’re far from alone.
-Here are seven of the most common surgeries men receive today, as well as descriptions of what they are.
+Here are seven of the top plastic surgery procedures for men, as well as descriptions of what they are.

 1. Nose Reshaping (Rhinoplasty)